Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-22-navigate-course-list.md

 ## Precondition

 At least three course are created.
-The tester sees the list of courses and has focus on one course.
+The tester sees the list of courses and has focused a course.

 ## Postcondition